mobxjs/mobx/docs/configuration.md

 #### `computedRequiresReaction: boolean`

 Forbids the direct access of any unobserved computed value from outside an action or reaction.
-This guarantees you aren't using computed values in a way where MobX won't cache them. **Default: `false`**.
+Use this to enforce that computeds are only read in a reactive context. **Default: `false`**.

-In the following example, MobX won't cache the computed value in the first code block, but will cache the result in the second and third block:
+In the following example, the first block will trigger a warning when this option is enabled:

 ```javascript
 class Clock {